benamor/first_app/README.md

 3. Go to http://localhost:3000/ and you'll see:
        "Welcome aboard: You're riding Ruby on Rails!"

-4. Follow the guidelines to start developing your application.
+4. Follow the guidelines to star

+t developing your application.
 You can find the following resources handy:

 * The Getting Started Guide: http://guides.rubyonrails.org/getting_started.html